 Board Committees

+PBSG has six (6) Board Committees: Audit, Finance, Fundraising, Human Resource, Nominations, IT.
 The Terms of Reference of our six (6) Board Committees are set out below.

 i.
 Audit

-- To review the audit plans and reports of the external auditors and internal auditors, and considers the effectiveness of the actions taken by management on the auditors’ recommendations;
+• To review and assess the audit plans and findings of both external and internal auditors, ensuring responsive actions are taken on recommendations;

 ii.
 Finance